Site Recovery Manager FAQ

 If a customer has an active SnS contract and does not want to upgrade licenses, can they wait to perform a version upgrade?

 Yes.
-As long as you have an active SnS contract at the time of general availability of the latest version of Site Recovery Manager, you are entitled to perform a version upgrade on your licenses at any time.
+As long as you have an active SnS contract or subscription at the time of general availability of the latest version of Site Recovery Manager, you are entitled to perform a version upgrade on your licenses at any time.

 Can a customer upgrade a subset of their licenses to the latest version of Site Recovery Manager?